sumedhkapoor/angular-study-guide/README.md

 ## Angular Building Blocks

 ### Modules
+Module contain components

 ### Services
+Services are used to make http service calls to backend to fetch data.

 ### Components
+Components provide some functionality.
+They consist of template that has the view, and Typescript class containing the business logic.

 ## What is a directive?
 Directives are classes that add additional behavior to elements in a Angular applications.
 Different types of Angular directives are: